 - MGMT 706: Managing People (3 credits, online)

 - ACCT 706: Accounting (3 credits, online)

 Electives (six credits)

-The MS-BOL program consists of thirty credit hours.
+The MS-OL program consists of thirty credit hours.
 Twenty-four of those are delivered by KU School of Business faculty, with six credits of advanced leadership electives articulated from the CGSOC curriculum or other accredited institutions.